themcgurkfiles/Click-Caverns/README.md

 # Current Features
 - 2D Enemies that move along the canvas screen.
-- Multiple movement types for and permutations of said NPCs.
+- Multiple movement types for and permutations of said enemies.
 - NPC that navigates through a nav mesh to predefined paths.
 - Basic environment.
 - Gems that fall and can be collected.